Quentin Halys: 2014

 Partnering Johan Sébastien Tatlot, the pair reached the final of the Australian Open, where they lost in straight sets.
 The partnership would win the GA Porto Alegre Junior Championships (the successor of the Copa Gerdau) in March and the B1 European Junior Championships in July.

 Partnering Benjamin Bonzi, the French pair won the French Open, winning in straight sets.
 Quentin also won the G1 Canadian Open Junior Championships in partnership with Akira Santillan, winning only two matches to win the title, as the pair received two walkovers in the semifinals and the final.
 Quentin reached also the US Open in singles, losing to Omar Jasika in three sets.
 Earlier in July, he defeated countryman Corentin Denolly to win the B1 European Junior Championships, his last singles title in junior.

 Professional career

-2015–2017: Grand Slam debut & first two wins, first Challenger title
+2015–2017: Major debut & first wins, Challenger title

 Halys made his Grand Slam debut at the 2015 French Open as a wildcard.

 He also entered as a wildcard in the 2016 Australian Open main draw where he defeated Ivan Dodig.
 He lost to the top seed and eventual champion Novak Djokovic in the second round.

 Again as a wildcard, he recorded his second Major win and first win on clay at the 2016 French Open over Chung Hyeon in the first round.